Myth: You should use your will for funeral pre-arrangements.

 Fact: In most cases, no. It's an old myth that's been scientifically disproved ages ago.
 But wouldn't that pose a health risk?
-Embalming is only necessary if a body has been three days without refrigeration.
-Some funeral directors insist on embalming, even under normal circumstances, if the body is to be viewed.
+Not generally.
+However, some funeral homes have a policy that requires embalming, even under normal circumstances, if the body is to be viewed.
 Ice or refrigeration can be an alternative in many cases.

 Myth: A fine wood casket lined in satin is a necessary part of a funeral.

 Fact: A reinforced cardboard casket or a simple wooden container can be requested for burial or cremation.